 A broken AC can make life in the summer a lot less comfortable.
 While poor cooling is often a sign that your unit needs to be serviced, bad habits can also compromise your comfort and cause your energy bills to spike.

-Here are the biggest AC mistakes to avoid.
+Here are the biggest air conditioning mistakes to avoid.

 Furniture Blocking Your Vents